matheusscbb/weather-application/README.md

 # Structure and Components Explanations

+## React hooks

+Hooks are the new best option for organizing reusable components in a simpler way.
+They was embraced by community and is becoming the most popular way to use.
+Others benefits is useEffect and useState, that made easy to control states and circle of life of a component

 ## Atomic Design

 Is a good and popular way to structure your components, separating in atoms, molecules and organisms to generate cleans pages and make easier to reuse.
 There is an explanation about all types of components inside your respective folders.

 ## Google Map React